 There are rumors Blake has changed his feelings for Amy and has got a lover.
 Her name is Sophie Schandorff, 21, blonde German model.

-She’s only 24 with six Grammy nods, crashing headfirst into success and despair, with a codependent husband in jail, exhibitionist parents with questionable judgment, and the paparazzi documenting her emotional and physical distress.
+She’s only 25 with six Grammy nods, crashing headfirst into success and despair, with a codependent husband in jail, exhibitionist parents with questionable judgment, and the paparazzi documenting her emotional and physical distress.
 Meanwhile, a haute designer (Karl Lagerfeld) appropriates her disheveled style and eating issues to market to the elite while proclaiming her the new Bardot.”

-Amy, and her sometimes contentious relationship and marriage with the equally troubled Blake Fielder-Civil have overtaken her rare talent and huge success.
+Amy, and her sometimes contentious relationship and marriage with the equally troubled Blake Fielder-Civil overtook her rare talent and huge success.
 She turned into a performer of uneven concert appearances, which have included drunken behavior and assaults.
 To those who never heard her music she became famous for her battles with various authorities, ranging from the American Embassy in London, which denied her a visa to travel to the U.S. to perform at the Grammy Awards, to her father.

 Once Amy started establishing her wild-child reputation, the tabloids jumped on her story and never let go.
 We, the media trumpeted her missed concerts, shaky performances, weight loss, and shambling manner.
 One set of photos, in 2007, showed her bloodied after an apparent argument with Fielder-Civil; another, from a raw-looking video, showed her apparently smoking crack.